Code-Institute-Org/html-css-project/html-css-project-template.md

 ### Pre-Implementation Artefacts Section
 **Progress Submissions:**
-- **Intermediate Deliverables:** Submit drafts of your project plan, wireframes, and initial code.
+- **Intermediate Deliverables:** Using this document, submit drafts of your project plan, wireframes, and initial code.
 These should show the evolution of your project and your understanding at each stage.

 ### Documentation Section
 **Version Control Analysis:**